afollestad/material-dialogs/README.md

 ### Typefaces

-By default, Material Dialogs will use the Roboto Medium font for the dialog title and action buttons on Lollipop.
-Below Lollipop, Roboto Regular with a bold style will be used in place of Roboto Medium (due to Roboto Medium not being available as a system font until Lollipop).
+By default, Material Dialogs will use the Roboto Medium font for the dialog title and action buttons, and Roboto Regular for content, list items, etc. This is done so using the font assets included in this library, so these fonts will be used even on Samsung devices that by default use weird handwriting typefaces.

 If you want this default behavior to be avoided, you can make a call to `disableDefaultFonts()` when using the `Builder`.
 This will result in the library not applying Roboto and Roboto Medium fonts,